Measuring Returns

 How AI returns actually arrive

-This is the same shape as the leverage data.
+This is the same shape laid out in Recognizing Leverage.
 The Federal Reserve’s 2025 labor data puts the average AI productivity gain across all users at around 5.4% of work hours.
-Underneath that average, OpenAI’s engagement data shows a six-times gap between power users and everyone else.
-The shape is a long tail with a small head.
-Averaging the head into the tail erases the only thing worth measuring.
+Underneath that average, OpenAI’s engagement data shows a 6x gap between power users and everyone else.
+PwC’s 2026 workforce research lands in the same place.
+The shape is a long tail with a small head, and the gap is no longer only a disposition gap.
+The head of the distribution used to be the people with the temperament to wring leverage out of a chat tab.
+It now includes a second type: the person who designs a recurring workflow once and schedules it, creating leverage for a whole team that never changed a habit.
+Disposition and design both.
+Averaging either into the tail erases the only thing worth measuring.

 The returns are also lagged.
-A leveraged operations analyst who automates a monthly close in February does not show up in the budget until the next hiring cycle decides not to backfill the role she was about to be promoted out of.
-A marketing team that ships campaigns without an agency does not show up until the agency contract comes up for renewal nine months later.
+A champion in operations who automates the monthly close in February doesn’t show up in the budget until the next hiring cycle decides not to backfill the role she was about to be promoted out of.
+A marketing team that ships campaigns without an agency doesn’t show up until the agency contract comes up for renewal nine months later.
 Quarterly ROI snapshots miss this entirely.
-They are taking a picture of a process whose financial signal arrives a year late.
+They take a picture of a process whose financial signal arrives a year late.

 The right measurement layer is therefore not “what is the program ROI.”
-It is three smaller, more boring questions, asked at three different cadences.
+It’s three smaller, more boring questions, asked at three different cadences.

 The three layers that drive decisions